1level1/RBCAssignment/README.md

   To implement such a feedback, using a framework for DDD with CQRS, such as Axon, and Kafka as the event store, would have provided a better stack.

 ### Consumer
+1. Consumer has 2 tables, addresses and clients, as seen in the following image: